 And then she illustrates every point with real world case studies drawn from sources as diverse as Patagonia and Stella McCartney.

 She builds an effective case for the circular supply chain that everyone should understand so that they can demand that their fashion vendors get on board with it.
+Let’s put an end to fast fashion.

 Final Thoughts On Circular Fashion